single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 ### Loading External Components Asynchronously

-If your code is part of an import map and you include a global reference to systemjs, you can dynamically set the as an async function.
+If your code is part of an import map and you include a global reference to systemjs, you can dynamically import the code using an `async` method.

 For example, if your import map includes the `ReactComponent`.